MicroFocus/sv-demos/weather-forecast/README.md

 ## Prerequisites

-  * SV Lab client distribution (the `sv-capture` tool used for setup validation and learning)
+  * SV Lab client distribution from the [Micro Focus marketplace](https://marketplace.microfocus.com/appdelivery/content/service-virtualization)
+    (the `sv-capture` tool used for setup validation and learning)
   * [UFT Mobile](https://admhelp.microfocus.com/mobilecenter/) installed and
     running (for all 3 demo cases) or ADB tool (manual setup/simulation and learning demo only)
-  * UFT Mobile access key for execution created in _Settings/Access Keys_ in UFT Mobile (for automation test)
+  * UFT Mobile access key for execution created in _Settings/Access Keys_ in UFT Mobile (for automation test and learning)
   * A smartphone with _Android 5.0 Lollipop_ or newer connected to UFT Mobile
     and WiFi
   * [Apache Maven](https://maven.apache.org/) tool or Java IDE (for automation